jlammens/sfcc-properties-tools/README.md

 A small toolset specifically designed for working with  `.properties` files in Salesforce Commerce Cloud B2C projects.

 > [!WARNING]
-> This project is still very musch Work In Progress !
+> This project is still very much Work In Progress !

 ## Features ##